atidyshirt/markdown-literate/README.md

 **Scope for this project:**

-This plugin in combination with the [marksman](https://github.com/artempyanykh/marksman) plugin for [Neovim LSP](https://github.com/neovim/nvim-lspconfig) is intended to be a full experience to be able to write full litterate programs spanning over multiple files and directories.
+This plugin in combination with the [marksman](https://github.com/artempyanykh/marksman) plugin for [Neovim LSP](https://github.com/neovim/nvim-lspconfig) is intended to be a full experience to be able to write full literate programs spanning over multiple files and directories.

 ### Initial targets to implement